Aviation Lighting for Buildings

 In practice this is determined by the height of the building, consultation with local airports and airbases, UK aeronautical rules and regulations and European aeronautical rules and regulations.
 Some general guidelines:

-- Buildings that are over 150 metres high will need at least some AGL lighting
+• Buildings that are 150 metres or taller in height will need at least some AGL lighting

 What other factors should be taken into account?